Bjorn-Strom/FSS/README.md

 - Or some kind of webpack configuration if you want to use CSS or SCSS directly.

 There is however no good solution to writing CSS purely in F#, CSS-in-Fs if you will, and this library aims to do just that.
-If you wish to write your own CSS and you are using dotnet, Fss aims to be the best solution for that.
+If you wish to write your own CSS and you are using dotnet, Fss is the best solution for just that.

 The primary goal of this project is to have an easy way to write type-safe discoverable styling with F# that supports most of the CSS spec.
 It was also important to me that it works independently of any other frameworks and would work